 If you’re calling a recipe a keto apple crisp, then I believe there should be some apples in it.
 I am definitely not on board with replacing all of the apples with squash or jicama or some other lower carb ingredient other than apples as some people do.

-That being said, a traditional apple crisp, even made without sugar will have more carbs than is prudent on a keto diet due to the apples alone.
+That being said, a traditional apple crisp, even made without sugar, will have more carbs than is prudent on a keto diet due to the apples alone.

 So to make this apple crisp low carb, I combined apples and summer squash in the filling, which provides the right flavor and texture, and just enough bites of real apple mixed in to give you the real apple crisp aroma and experience when eating it – and I think it worked really well!